Colonel John: Racing career

 In 2008, Colonel John won the Sham Stakes and the Grade I Santa Anita Derby.
 His performances in these races made him an early favorite for the 2008 U.S. Triple Crown series, despite his racing experience consisting of only races on Cushion Track synthetic dirt.
 Ultimately, Colonel John finished 6th in the 2008 Kentucky Derby.
 In July, he finished third in the Swaps Stakes to Tres Barrachos and Two Step Salsa.
 In August, Colonel John won the Travers Stakes by a nose over Mambo in Seattle and other well-regarded contenders such as Pyro, Harlem Rocker, and Macho Again in a time of 2:03.20.

 Colonel John was a finalist for the Eclipse Award's American Champion Three-Year-Old Male Horse for 2008.

 After not racing since December 2008, he came back on July 31, 2009, to win the Wickerr Stakes at one mile over the infield Jimmy Durante Turf Course at Del Mar Racetrack ridden by Garrett Gomez.
 He then ran 5th in the Pacific Classic Stakes to the upset winner Richard's Kid.
 He also was entered in the Goodwood Stakes and ran second by a neck to Gitano Hernado.
 Colonel John closed out his career in the 2009 Breeders' Cup Classic by running 5th to Zenyatta.

 Stud career

 Colonel John retired to stand at stud at WinStar Farm near Versailles for an initial fee of $15,000.
 He proved a moderately successful sire, with several stakes winners including Airoforce, Cocked and Loaded, and Dalmore.
 In September 2016, he was sold to the Korea Thoroughbred Breeders Association for an undisclosed price.
-He will stand stud in Jeju-do, Korea beginning in 2017.
+He stood stud in Jeju-do, Korea beginning in 2017.

+Colonel John is the damsire of 2024 Kentucky Derby winner Mystik Dan.